sanchez0408/bellabeat-fitness-analysis/README.md

 **⚡ Insight**

 - Activity alone does not fully explain sleep quality, but users with healthier activity profiles tend to show better sleep outcomes

+The previous analysis identified patterns between activity levels and sleep outcomes.
+To determine whether these patterns reflect meaningful relationships, a correlation analysis was performed between key activity and sleep variables

 ## 4. Activity Correlation Analysis
 #### Key Findings: